aozaki-kuro/tokomachi-wiki/docs/topics/music/suisei_galaxy/README.md

 ---
 # NavLink
 prev:
-  text: "Previous: Tokomachi in 2021"
+  text: 'Previous: Tokomachi in 2021'
   link: /timeline/2020
 ---

 # "Stellar into the GALAXY"